 You will find expedited shipping options available in the cart for a fee, if that suits you.
 (Please note that even if you pay for expedited shipping, we do require 1-2 business days to prepare and pack the product before it ships!)

 International shipping is $200.00 CAD.

 All goods are shipped from Canada.
 Duties, taxes, or other import fees may be collected upon delivery to USA or any other country outside of Canada.
-Residents of USA, if you are charged any additional fees upon delivery, please contact us for reimbursement.
+Residents of USA or Mexico, if you are charged any additional fees upon delivery, please contact us for reimbursement.

-Our holiday order cut-off date is December 17, 2021.
-Orders placed by December 17th will arrive by December 24th, barring any unforeseen carrier delays or force majeure.
+Our holiday order cut-off date for Canada & USA is December 18, 2022.
+Orders placed by December 18th will arrive by December 24th, barring any unforeseen carrier delays or force majeure.
 Orders placed after this date will be shipped as quickly as possible, but we cannot guarantee delivery by Christmas.

 You can return any unused product within 30 days for a full refund.
 We'll even cover the return shipping cost! :)